 As evening approaches, make your way to Cape Town’s biggest party hub, Long Street.
 Here, you’ll find pubs, clubs, and live music venues galore.
 Whatever your taste in music and nightlife, Long Street is where you’ll find it.
 It’s time to eat, drink, and be merry with the locals.

 Once you’re well fed and ready for the day, you have some choices.
 Kirstenbosch Gardens is an amazing place to spend an afternoon.
 It was the first botanical garden in the world to be established (in 1913) to protect local flora.
 Its lawns are ideal for picnics and there are several walking trails.
 You can spend the rest of the afternoon here, exploring or lounging on the lawns.
-If you’re feeling a little more energetic, try out one of the hikes that Cape Town is famous for.
+If you’re feeling a little more energetic, try out one of the hikes that Cape Town is famous for here.
 There are loads of options, of varying degrees of difficulty.
-It’s a good ides to get started early if you’re hiking, before it gets too hot and sunny.
+It’s a good idea to get started early if you’re hiking, before it gets too hot and sunny.

-As the sun goes down, head for one of the best sundowner spots in the city to bid farewell to your new favourite place.
+As the sun goes down, head for one of the best sundowner spots here in the city to bid farewell to your new favourite place.